Moor Allerton: Description

 The majority of Moor Allerton is situated in the Alwoodley ward of Leeds City Council and the southern part (below the Outer Ring Road) is in the Moortown ward.
-Both wards make up the Leeds North East parliamentary constituency.
+Both wards form part of the Leeds North East parliamentary constituency.

 The area is mainly made up of 1950s/60s housing as well as a proportion of modern housing.
 In the 1990s much of the area's Shopping Centre was rebuilt.
 It now has a large Sainsbury's, a Homebase, several other retailers, a library and a public house called The Penny Fun.
-The centre has previously had a Jones of Oakwood (electronic retailers) and a Burger King.
 The earlier part of the centre was opened by Mr Arthur Craven (director of library services) on 5 March 1982.
 By 1985 the library had become the busiest branch library in Leeds.

 Moor Allerton is situated along King Lane, on the outside of the Outer Ring Road.
-To the West of King Lane is the Black Moor Estate and to the East is the Lingfield Estate, Lingfield Towers, however lies within the Outer Ring Road.
+To the west of King Lane is the Black Moor Estate, and to the east is the Lingfield Estate.
+Lingfield Towers, however lies within the Outer Ring Road.
+Signage refers to "Lingfields & Fir Trees".
 The Black Moor Estate has its own amenities.

 There is a parade of shops with a post office, a Happy Shopper, charity shops, a Chinese and an Indian takeaway.
 Moortown Social Club is situated on Cranmer Gardens.

 It includes Tynwald Woods (1.3 ha) and Cranmer Bank Wood (2.34 ha), both managed by the city council and accessible from Cranmer Bank.